 Completely organic materials are prohibitively expensive for many consumers and the length of supply chains varies dramatically.
 These two factors, along with certifications, are the most important to our general ranking of the companies.

 Avocado offers 10 organic mattresses in total and has a certified-vegan version of its eponymous mattress.
-The company holds certifications for GREENGUARD Gold air quality, eco-INSTITUT natural latex, and OEKO-TEX textile safety.
+It is a Certified B Corporation and is Climate Neutral Certified.
+The mattresses are GREENGUARD Gold certified and OEKO-TEX textile safety.
 Its products use 100% GOTS organic certified cotton and wool, as well as hydrated silica as a natural fire retardant.
 The latex originates from Kochi, India, where it is cultivated and processed by Avocado Organic Latex.
 Mattresses are assembled and shipped from California.
-Avocado purchases carbon offsets through donations to Carbonfund.org and uses easily recycled LDPE plastic in its packaging.
-Its selects a new charity each month; at this writing Avocado gives 1% for the Planet, Avocado donates 1% of its revenue to vetted environmental nonprofits.
+Avocado purchases carbon offsets through Carbonfund.org and uses easily recycled LDPE plastic in its packaging.
+As members of 1% for the Planet, Avocado donates 1% of its revenue to vetted environmental nonprofits.
 Avocado, followed closely by its subsidiary Brentwood Home, offers the most comprehensive green sleep products today.

 Brentwood Home (Avocado Brands)

-Brentwood Home, an Avocado company, make one of the two vegan mattress in our review: the Crystal Cove mattress that does not include wool materials.
+Brentwood Home, an Avocado company, makes one of the two vegan mattresses (no wool) in our review: the Crystal Cove mattress.
 The company uses one of the most extensive supply chains among the companies we reviewed, but it makes an annual carbon offset payment to compensate for the shipping and manufacturing of its mattresses.
-It gives the money to Carbonfund.org for reforestation projects that sequester carbon equal to its production footprint.
+It donates money to Carbonfund.org for reforestation projects that sequester carbon equal to its production footprint.
 Brentwood Home and Avocado also have numerous extensive sustainability certifications — of the quality seals that matter — among companies reviewed here.
-Both companies emphasize the recyclability of their packaging and offer white glove installation for $199, which does not include old mattress removal and recycling.
+Both companies emphasize the recyclability of their packaging and offer white-glove installation, which does not include old mattress removal and recycling.